Recovery of underpaid PAYE

 Where possible it is better to resolve matters with HMRC before tax returns are issued as once they are, there is the risk of late filing and payment penalties and interest.

-Note that HMRC will receive powers for ‘simple assessment’ in the Finance Bill 2016, which may avoid the issue of tax returns in this situation – see https://www.gov.uk/government/publications/income-tax-simple-assessment
+As from 2016/17 HMRC have been rolling out ‘simple assessment’ which avoids the issue of tax returns in this situation – see https://www.gov.uk/government/publications/income-tax-simple-assessment

 The system for collecting tax under Self Assessment is explained in section 2.